Ateuluz/final-reality/README.md

 A weapon can be equipped by up to one character at a time.
 It can be exchanged during said characters turn for some weapon without owner.

+Weapons cannot be equipped by characters unable to use them.

+When trying to assign a weapon already with an owner, nothing will happen.
+Likely to change no action to an exception raise.

+Double dispatch implementation for weapon assignation.
+All [characters](#characters) call upon equip method, which varies depending on the class that called upon it.

 > The change of weapon mechanic is under revision, for it may lead to unexpected outcomes in turn taking.

 ## Enemies